 i listen to a lot of music. as in over 75k minutes in 2022 on spotify. you can see my current obsessions below:

-tech can do so much harm in the world, and us as technologists/designers/whatever you want to call yourself need to do something to fix it. through both my studies and practice i've seen both the harm and good that tech can being to society and it's only strengthened my beliefs that we need to care deeply about not just the archetypical user - but the human behind the screen. for more, see my my manifesto (also my final project for SDS 260R).
+tech can do so much harm in the world, and us as technologists/designers/whatever you want to call yourself need to do something to fix it. through both my studies and practice i've seen both the harm and good that tech can being to society and it's only strengthened my beliefs that we need to care deeply about not just the archetypical user - but the human behind the screen. for more, see my manifesto (which was my final project for SDS 260R).

 "You and I,... everyone on this planet, we live in data, but we have not, as of yet, figured out how to be citizens of it.
 To not only inhabit data, but also to participate in it, to find agency, to actively engage and meaningfully resist." —Jer Thorp, Living in Data